rabser/moodle-auth_googleoauth2/README.md

 Oauth 2.0 authentication plugin for Moodle
 ==========================================

-This plugin adds a Google/Facebook/Windows Live button on the front page (see the installation process on how to edit your login page).
+This plugin adds a Google/Facebook/Windows Live button on the front page.
 The first time the user clicks on the button, a new account is created.

 Plugin installation: